curvegrid/go-ethereum-wiki/Mining.md

 //[352708, 352655, 352559]
 ```

+Note that it will happen often that you find a block yet it never makes it to the canonical chain.
+This means when you locally include your mined block, the current state will show the mining reward credited to your account, however, after a while, the better chain is discovered and we switch to a chain in which your block is not included and therefore no mining reward is credited.
+Therefore it is quite possible that as a miner monitoring their coinbase balance will find that it may fluctuate quite a bit.

+The logs show locally mined blocks confirmed after 5 blocks.
+At the moment you may find it easier and faster to generate the list of your mined blocks from these logs.

 Mining success depends on the set block difficulty.
 Block difficulty dynamically adjusts each block in order to regulate the network hashing power to produce a 12 second blocktime.
 Your chances of finding a block therefore follows from your hashrate relative to difficulty.
 The time you need to wait you are expected to find a block can be estimated with the following code:

 **INCORRECT...CHECKING**